 Provide a narrative explanation of how your project meets all Community Benefit points that are shown in the completed matrix (Appendix B).
-Each Community Benefit category that you are requesting points needs to be addressed.
+Each Community Benefit category identified for earning points must be addressed.
 Additional attachments as noted in the Matrix must also be included.